maitag/formula/README.md

 ### Todo

 - position of error while thrown string-parsing-error
-- string-output for programming languages expressions
+- math expression output for programming languages (to use in glsl)
 - more useful unit tests
 - more ways to simplify and transform terms
 - comparing terms for equality